-With some help, guidance and diligence (on your part), you can get the understanding you need to go from digital marketing newbie to a full fledged dental marketing guru.
+With some help, guidance, and diligence, you can get the understanding you need to go from digital marketing newbie to a full-fledged dental marketing guru.

-Okay, well maybe not a guru but you will definitely be a contender in the battle for online users and potential dental patients.
+Okay, maybe not a guru, but you will definitely be a contender in the battle for online users and potential dental patients.
 That’s exactly why we wrote this Ultimate Guide to Dental SEO.
 We’ll provide the help and guidance; you bring the diligence and desire.

 Remember, we love seeing people be successful.

-The challenges you face are common for many dentist and dental practice owners.
+The challenges you face are common for many dentists and dental practice owners.

 We get it.
-As dentists you had to go to school for million years.
+As dentists you had to go to school for many years.
 Long days, no sleep, cramming for exams.
-You are a special breed because not only did you go to school for a million years, BUT THEN you decided you would be an entrepreneur too.
+You are a special breed because not only did you go to school for years and years, BUT THEN you decided you would be an entrepreneur too.
 No safe jobs for you.
 You mortgage buildings, hire staff, buy equipment, and start looking for patients.

 With great risk can come great reward for all your hard work.
 Laid Back Larry need not apply.

 But is success guaranteed?